tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 ## Hash-then-Sign Versus Sign-then-Hash

 Within the hash-then-sign paradigm, the message is hashed before signing it.
-Hashing the message before signing it provides an additional layer of security by ensuring that only a fixed-size digest of the message is signed, rather than the entire message itself.
 By pre-hashing, the onus of resistance to existential forgeries becomes heavily reliant on the collision-resistance of the hash function in use.
-As well as this security goal, the hash-then-sign paradigm also has the ability to improve performance by reducing the size of signed messages.
+The hash-then-sign paradigm has the ability to improve performance by reducing the size of signed messages, making the signature size predictable and manageable.
 As a corollary, hashing remains mandatory even for short messages and assigns a further computational requirement onto the verifier.
 This makes the performance of hash-then-sign schemes more consistent, but not necessarily more efficient.
 Using a hash function to produce a fixed-size digest of a message ensures that the signature is compatible with a wide range of systems and protocols, regardless of the specific message size or format.
 Crucially for hardware security modules, Hash-then-Sign also significantly reduces the amount of data that needs to be transmitted and processed by a hardware security module.
 Consider scenarios such as a networked HSM located in a different data center from the calling application or a smart card connected over a USB interface.
 In these cases, streaming a message that is megabytes or gigabytes long can result in notable network latency, on-device signing delays, or even depletion of available on-device memory.

 Protocols like TLS 1.3 and DNSSEC use the Hash-then-Sign paradigm.
-TLS 1.3 {{?RFC8446}} uses it in the Certificate Verify to prove that the endpoint possesses the private key corresponding to its certificate, while DNSSEC {{?RFC4033}} uses it to provide origin authentication and integrity assurance services for DNS data.
+In TLS 1.3 {{?RFC8446}} CertificateVerify message, the content that is covered under the signature includes the transcript hash output (Section 4.4.1 of {{?RFC8446}}), while DNSSEC {{?RFC4033}} uses it to provide origin authentication and integrity assurance services for DNS data.

 In the case of Dilithium, it internally incorporates the necessary hash operations as part of its signing algorithm.
 Dilithium directly takes the original message, applies a hash function internally, and then uses the resulting hash value for the signature generation process.
 In case of SPHINCS+, it internally performs randomized message compression using a keyed hash function that can process arbitrary length messages.
 In case of Falcon, a hash function is used as part of the signature process, it uses the SHAKE-256 hash function to derive a digest of the message being signed.
 Therefore, Dilithium, Falcon, and SIHPNCS+ offer enhanced security over the traditional Hash-then-Sign paradigm because by incorporating dynamic key material into the message digest, a pre-computed hash collision on the message to be signed no longer yields a signature forgery.
 Applications requiring the performance and bandwidth benefits of Hash-then-Sign may still pre-hash at the protocol level prior to invoking Dilithium, Falcon, or SPHINCS+, but protocol designers should be aware that doing so re-introduces the weakness that hash collisions directly yield signature forgeries.
 Signing the full un-digested message is strongly preferred where applications can tolerate it.